-The Oakland Youth Advisory Commission (OYAC) empowers youth to enter the public arena and tackle important issues related to public safety, housing, civic engagement, and health.
-Formed in 1985, OYAC advises City Council and the Mayor on youth priorities.
+The Oakland Youth Commission (OYC) empowers youth to enter the public arena and tackle important issues related to public safety, housing, civic engagement, and health.
+Formed in 1985, OYC advises City Council and the Mayor on youth priorities.
 We currently have 17 youth between the ages of 13 and 18.
 We welcome transitional-aged youth between 18-25 to join us as Peer Advisors and Community Ambassadors.

 Provide your information with us and we will get in touch with you shortly.

 On April 25th, 2022, our panel of 12 youth commissioners, 4 Youth Advisory Board (YAB) members, and 2 Career Technical Education (CTE) Hub youth leaders MADE HISTORY as the FIRST ever Youth Homelessness Hearing!
 We as a community gathered at the City Council meeting to be heard by 94 attendees and over 20 callers made up of youth and adult allies.
 Every single contribution was worthy and moving.
 Many of us were deeply touched by pain and hope.
 We appreciate you all for your presence.

 This monumental hearing convinced the City Council to unanimously support our proposal to form a Task Force with Council President Pro Tempore Sheng Thao at the helm.
 In the coming weeks, our coalition will meet with CM Thao’s office to coordinate next steps.
 We hope that you will continue to be part of our journey to stop and prevent youth homelessness.

 Since Measure QQ was passed in 2020, we have been working to ensure young people can get registered to vote before the 2022 school board elections.
 As part of this work, we are pushing the District to implement programming to expand voter registration across the District starting in Fall 2022.
 On June 22nd, the Oakland Unified School District Board is meeting and we need your help to ask them to commit to civic engagement in our schools!